Journey Through The Wall.

 Here The Wall is close up, its gentle curve drawing you on.

-The surface is tactile and textured, encouraging you to engage physically with the bricks.
+The surface is tactile and textured, encouraging you to engage with and touch the bricks.

 Celebration, Embrace & Reflection

 Moving away from the structure, the path continues out into the landscape.
 Here the monument is fully revealed and you can enjoy a range of dynamic views looking back towards the landmark of hope.